 - Monthly or annual subscription fees can add up significantly over time

 - A web-based solution may offer less functionality and flexibility

 - You need to call the vendor to access backed up data

-Weigh the pros and cons of web-based facility maintenance software to determine whether it is the right option for your organization.
+Weigh the pros and cons to determine whether it is the right option for your organization.
 Generally speaking, premise-based maintenance software is a better choice for large companies, which are often reluctant to store company data on external servers.
 Furthermore, large companies already have an IT department that could implement and handle the upkeep of premise-based software.